| FORECAST

 increasing the forecast deficit, government increased the

+probability of meeting its budget target.
 In 1997/98 and 1998/99, government used prudent revenue

 forecasts.
 For 1997/98, the revenue forecast was reduced by